 SMC students get unparalleled hands-on-opportunities.
 You will:

-- Gain exposure to and experience in the process of public policy
+Gain exposure to and experience in the process of public policy and public service.

-- Broaden your awareness of an vision in pursuing public service as
+Broaden your awareness of a vision in pursuing public service as a possible career.